If there’s anything that any decent and hardworking individual dreads all the time, it’s paying their taxes.

 Generally not.
 One of the conditions that these tax guidelines have is that the property should either be advertised for rent or is currently rented out.
 If neither condition is met, you’re not likely to make claims on it.

 Where Does Painting Fall In These Areas?

-If you spent a significant amount of money in giving your property a fresh coat of paint (interior and or exterior), you’re definitely able to make a claim.
 You just need to make sure that you make a claim in the right area.

 Did Your Property Have Wear & Tear and Damaged Surface Paint?

 If this is the case, you’d be able to make tax claims under the maintenance category.
 This includes cleaning the surfaces and giving them a fresh lick of paint.

 The cost of repair and maintenance may be deductible in full if the amount is directly spent on repairing the damage or normal wear and tear.

 Just keep in mind that in order to claim deductions for the full amount, the property should:

 - Be continuously rented out

 - Be continuously advertised for rent if not being rented out